Ship real data apps with AI —

 How I launch each app, link them so the fleet compounds, and keep momentum without a marketing team.
 The boring-but-honest version of building in public that actually gets the next thing shipped.

-The workflow keeps evolving as the tools do.
-Buy once, get every update to the playbook — free, forever.
+The workflow keeps evolving as the tools do — and every future update lands right here, free, forever.

 The stack you'll actually use 🧰